Tangerino/aiomqttc/README.md

 # aiomqttc - Asynchronous MQTT Client

-An asynchronous MQTT client implementation compatible with both standard Python (CPython) and MicroPython environments, particularly optimized for ESP32 platforms.
+An asynchronous MQTT client implementation compatible with both standard Python and MicroPython environments, particularly optimized for ESP32 platforms.

+Tested with MicroPython v1.23.0 and Python v3.11.11

 ## Features